-i’d not been to madrid before and, bemusingly to me now, it had never been a city that registered high up on my (ridiculously long) must-visit list.
+I’d not been to Madrid before and —bemusing to me now— it had never been a city that registered high up on my (admittedly already ridiculously long) must-visit list.

-making our way up to the roof – sidestepping the gaps in the flooring where cabling and pipes were still being laid – we took in the panoramic vista of the city from the hotel’s enviable vantage point, high above the rooftops of the residential properties that surround. the sun was setting, bleeding shades of ochre and crimson into the late november skies, and it was easy to see this space soon becoming a fast favourite for well-heeled madrileños and the jet-set glitterati, flocking to the green-inlayed pool on hot summer days, reclining on the plush siena cabanas, and sipping gin and tonics at the alfresco bar.
+Making our way up to the roof – sidestepping the gaps in the flooring where cabling and pipes were still being laid – we took in the panoramic vista of the city from the hotel’s enviable vantage point, high above the rooftops of the residential properties that surround.
+The sun was setting, bleeding shades of ochre and crimson into the late November skies, and it was easy to see this space soon becoming a fast favourite for well-heeled Madrileños and the jet-set glitterati, flocking to the green-inlayed pool on hot summer days, reclining on the plush siena cabanas and sipping gin & tonics at the alfresco bar.

 I’ve so much more to share with you from the Spanish capital – even given the ridiculously short amount of time I spent there – so do keep your eyes peeled for a little city guide, coming soon..!

 →Bless Hotel Madrid, Calle de Velázquez, 62, 28001 Madrid.
 Opening 15 January 2019.